microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 Some kernels are enabled by MIOpen.
 We hereby thank for the AMD developers' collaboration.

 ### Future Works
-* Update demo to support inpainting, LoRA Weights and Control Net.
+* Update demo to support inpainting.
 * Support flash attention in Windows.
 * Integration with UI.
 * Optimization for H100 GPU.